Anaheim Ducks

 The Anaheim Ducks are a professional ice hockey team based in Anaheim, California.
 The Ducks compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
 The team plays its home games at Honda Center, and is owned by Henry and Susan Samueli.
 The Ducks are affiliated with the San Diego Gulls of the American Hockey League (AHL) and the Tulsa Oilers of the ECHL.
-The Ducks are one of two teams based in the Greater Los Angeles area, along with the Los Angeles Kings.

 The Ducks were founded as an expansion team for the 1993–94 season by the Walt Disney Company, and were known as the Mighty Ducks of Anaheim, a name based on the 1992 film The Mighty Ducks.
 In 2005, Disney sold the franchise to the Samuelis, who, along with then-general manager Brian Burke, changed the name of the team to the Anaheim Ducks before the 2006–07 season.
 The Ducks have won six Pacific Division championships, and have advanced to the Stanley Cup Final twice, losing to the New Jersey Devils in 2003, and winning the Stanley Cup in 2007 over the Ottawa Senators, becoming the first of the three California-based teams to win the Stanley Cup.
-The Ducks have produced two Conn Smythe Trophy winners as the most valuable player of the playoffs – Jean-Sebastian Giguere in 2003 and Scott Niedermayer in 2007.
+The Ducks have produced two Conn Smythe Trophy winners as the most valuable player of the playoffs – Jean-Sébastien Giguère in 2003 and Scott Niedermayer in 2007.